Facebook Instagram LinkedIn Youtube WhatsApp Call

 Case 1: Synchronous Breast and Renal Cancer

-• Staging with PET-CECT revealed an incidental right renal mass, suggestive of renal cell carcinoma (RCC).
+• A 64-year-old woman was diagnosed with left breast cancer.
+Staging with PET-CECT revealed an incidental right renal mass, suggestive of renal cell carcinoma (RCC).

 • She underwent modified radical mastectomy (MRM) for breast cancer and radical nephrectomy for RCC.